-Marriage Coach Karen Gosling can teach you how to improve your poor communication in relationships to reduce conflict.
+Marriage Counsellor Karen Gosling can teach you how to improve your poor communication in relationships to reduce conflict.

 Phil and Michelle came to counselling to deal with poor communication in their relationship.